Disclaimer: I don't own Pokémon.

 "Treecko needs to be checked up, remember?
 His battle with Seviper took a toll on him," Brock reminded him.

 "Oh, that's true."
 Ash handed Nurse Joy Treecko's Pokéball.
 The entire group watched as the experienced Pokémon Nurse placed the Pokéball in the machine and immediately began to run a full diagnostic.
 She let out a hum as she analyzed the vast array of information the machine displayed on its large screen.
-After a full minute of reading through it, she let Treecko out of the Pokéball so she could physically examine him.
-She gave a small nod and returned him back to the Pokéball, and then handed it back to Ash.
-"Your Pokémon is fine, and cleared to battle.
+After several minutes of reading through it, she let Treecko out of the Pokéball so she could physically look at him.
+After intensively examining him, especially at his chest, she gave a small nod and motioned him to get on the counter, which the grass-type complied.
+"Your Pokémon is fine and cleared to battle.
 Just be careful, I can tell he suffered a recent injury.
 While he is ready for battle, don't push it.
 If you're going to use him to battle the Rustboro City Gym, that's good.
 As a grass-type Pokémon, the battle shouldn't be too taxing.
 But again, be careful.
 At the first sight of him faltering, withdraw him from battle immediately."

 One long walk later…